(Redirected from J.C. Boscan)

 - Debut October 1, 2010

 J.C.
-Boscan played 14 minor league seasons before he made it to the big leagues.
+Boscán played fourteen (!!!) minor league seasons before making it to the big leagues.